 - Compression wraps

-In case there is significant buildup of fluid in the bursa, drainage of the fluid with a needle and syringe might be suggested.
+In case there is significant buildup of fluid in the bursa, the doctor drains the fluid with a needle and syringe.
 Once the fluid is drained, the fluid is analyzed for infection.
 If infection is present, the treatment might include oral or intravenous antibiotics or surgery for the removal of the infected bursa.